rubyrazor/inner-join/README.md

 This is a mock social network.

-I built the client side with React using Redux to manage the global state.
-The user has to register/login to view to application.
+I built the client side with React using Redux to manage global state.
+The user has to register or login to view to application.

 ![Image registration page](/images/registration.png)

+I use bcrypt to generate hashed passwords and compare user input when authenticating.